©Segre Foundation/Huellas del Macizo Association

 We believe that the long-term conservation of the mountain tapir will only be possible if we get the local communities to lead the management, monitoring and law enforcement actions, so that the tapir habitats are protected and continue to serve as a refuge for the species.

-We invite you to become part of our initiative by joining The Mountain Tapir Club by filling out the Affiliation Form and then following the link to our PayPal account to make your monthly or annual contribution as a member of the Club.
+We invite you to become part of our initiative joining The Mountain Tapir Club by filling out the Affiliation Form and then following the link to our PayPal account to make your monthly or annual contribution as a member of the Club.

 [